-3. Is George's comment surprising, or typical?
-Can you think of two reasons why he despises automobiles?
+3. Is George's comment surprising, or is it typical of George's character?
+Can you think of two main reasons why he despises automobiles?

 (Answers will vary, but it is typical in some ways, but surprising in its total lack of propriety, especially around adults.)
 There are two main reasons for George's hatred of automobiles.
 First, they represent change, and George wants to hang on to the old Amberson name and prestige, rather than make way for someone who "does" things instead of simply "is" someone.
 Also, Eugene Morgan himself is connected with automobiles, and George dislikes him because he loves his mother, and George doesn't think Eugene is good enough for her.